markhakansson/rauk/docs/USERGUIDE.md

 ```rust
 rauk generate --bin hello --release
 ```
-The output can be easily accessed via a symlink in `target/rauk/klee-last`.
+The output can be easily accessed via a symlink in `target/rauk/klee-last/`.
 You can display the contents of each test vector using `ktest-tool`.

-_NOTE_: If building tests in release mode, make sure to set the flag for `flahs` and `measure` commands.
+_NOTE_: If building tests in release mode, make sure to set the flag for `flash` and `measure` commands.
 Otherwise you might have problems!

 ### 4.3 Flashing to hardware
 The binary used for WCET measurement can be built and flashed to hardware using the `flash` command.